btlsd/FEP/README.md

 python game.py
 ```

-During the game you will be prompted to choose actions such as working, eating, sleeping, or exploring.
+During the game you will be prompted in Korean to choose actions such as working, eating, sleeping, or exploring.
 Manage your character's stats and survive as long as possible.